PradyumnaKrishna/pradyumnakrishna.github.io/README.md

 ## Development

 This website is built with [Tailwind CSS](https://tailwindcss.com/).
-To make changes to the website, edit the files.
-The `index.html` file is the main file for the website.
+To make changes to the website, edit the files in the `src` directory.

 To run the website locally, you need to have [Node.js](https://nodejs.org/en/) installed.